 All women should talk with their doctors about cervical cancer and decide on an appropriate screening schedule.
 For women at high risk for developing cervical cancer, screening is recommended at an earlier age and more often than women who have an average risk of cervical cancer.

-To view different groups’ national recommendations, visit the websites of the American Cancer Society, the American Congress of Obstetricians and Gynecologists, and the U.S. Preventative Services Task Force.
+To view different groups’ national recommendations, visit the websites of ASCO, the American Society for Colposcopy and Cervical Pathology, the American Cancer Society, the American Congress of Obstetricians and Gynecologists, Cancer Care Ontario, and the U.S. Preventive Services Task Force, and the World Health Organization.
 Please note that these links will take you away from this guide to other, independent websites.

 The next section in this guide is Symptoms and Signs.
 It explains what body changes or medical problems this disease can cause.
 Or, use the menu to choose another section to continue reading this guide.